Dante Pereira-Olson

-Dante Pereira-Olson (born August 13, 2008) is an American actor best known for his work on You Were Never Really Here and Joker, both starring Joaquin Phoenix.
+Dante Pereira-Olson (born August 13, 2008) is an American child actor best known for his work in You Were Never Really Here and Joker, both starring Joaquin Phoenix.

 Career

-After appearing in several television shows, including Last Week Tonight with John Oliver, The Slap, Jessica Jones, Happy!, and the critically acclaimed Mozart in the Jungle, Dante Pereira-Olson landed his first film role in the 2017 film You Were Never Really Here as young Joe.
-In 2018, he voiced Johnny Moses in the Wolverine podcast.
-He later gained fame when he was cast as Bruce Wayne in the 2019 film Joker.
-In 2020, he voiced Shanerreyus in the animated streaming series The Midnight Gospel.
+After appearing on episodes of several television shows, including Last Week Tonight with John Oliver, The Slap (miniseries), Jessica Jones, Happy!, and Mozart in the Jungle, Dante Pereira-Olson landed his first feature-film role in the 2017 film You Were Never Really Here as young Joe.
+In 2018, he voiced Johnny Moses on the Wolverine podcast.
+He later gained fame when he was cast as young Bruce Wayne in the 2019 film Joker.
+In 2020, he voiced Shanerreyus on episode 6 of the animated Netflix series The Midnight Gospel.
 In 2021, he portrayed Rolf in the drama film Adopting Audrey.